 In short, if your US company has a foreign owner or foreign shareholders then the company probably has to file form 5472 with the IRS.
-The US tax reform in December 2017 expanded the filing requirements and significantly increased the penalties for not filing or filing incorrectly.
+Back in December 2017, the US tax reform expanded the filing requirements and significantly increased the penalties for not filing or filing incorrectly.
 Therefore it’s important to understand who must file Form 5472 and how to do it.

-Form 5472 is an Information Return that a 25% foreign-owned US Corporation or a Foreign Corporation engaged in a US Trade of Business must file.
+Form 5472 is an Information Return that a 25% foreign-owned US Corporation or a Foreign Corporation Engaged in a US Trade or Business must file.
 For foreign-owned US LLCs, this filing requirement started in 2017.

 When a foreign-owned US corporation must file Form 5472